omi1215/Web-Assignments/README.md

 # web assignments
-Multiple Branches for the assignments and have been created feel free to check them out.
+Multiple Branches for the assignments have been created feel free to check them out.